 - Extreme customization through extensions and themes.

-- Integration with DevOps, linters, debuggers, and automated testing.
+- Integration with DevOps, linters, debuggers and automated testing.

-- Impeccable cross-platform support (Windows, Linux, macOS).
+- Flawless cross-platform support (Windows, Linux, macOS).

 Disadvantages:

-VSCode and its integration with GitHub Copilot
+VSCode and its GitHub Copilot integration

 Advantages of Cursor: